mxcrawford/Mendix-AWS-Rekognition/README.md

 6. Use the default values for all the other steps during the cloud formation process.
 Once your cloudformation script has complete you'll have a new EC2 instance provisioned with everything you need to build your Mendix app.

-7. Open your EC2 Instance first open up EC2 from the AWS Console.
+7. Once the stack is created open EC2 from the AWS Console.
 Click on Instances, find your newly created instance, and click on the instance id.

 <img src="readme-img/running-instance.png"/>

-Click on connect in the top right of the instance overview.

-Click on the option RDP.
+8. Click on **Connect** in the top right of the instance overview.
+Select on the option **RDP client**.

 <img src="readme-img/connect-via-rdp.png"/>

-Download the remote desktop file.
+9. Download the remote desktop file.

-Next Click on get password.
+10. Next Click on **Get password**.
 This password you will need to login via RDP to the windows desktop.

 <img src="readme-img/get-windows-password.png"/>

-Upload your pem key pair file that you created earlier and hit 'Decrypt Password'.
+11. Upload your pem key pair file that you created earlier and hit **Decrypt Password**.
 You'll see that this dialog will close and your password will appear on the previous page.
 Copy the password.

-Run the RDP file that you downloaded earlier and paste the password into the dialog when prompted.
+12. Run the RDP file that you downloaded earlier and paste the password into the dialog when prompted.

 You should now see your windows desktop with Mendix installed.